Kalja123/RControl/README.md

 In mobile app create new TCP with default data (Ip="192.168.5.1", Port="1001") or your data.
+Your WiFi module will be a access point, connect to it in smartphone settings.

 ## Bluetooth
 1. In beginning, you must add the library to your project. _**#include <RControl.h>**_